fjungclaus/KomootHighlightsAsGpxExporter/README.md

 ![Screenshot ...](https://github.com/fjungclaus/KomootHighlightsAsGpxExporter/blob/main/screenshots/2025-06-01%2016_46_19-yellowish-line-during-menu-insertion.jpg)
 - Use the button "Save as GPX (+ track)" to save highlights and POIs plus the GPX-track itself in a single GPX file
 ![Screenshot ...](https://github.com/fjungclaus/KomootHighlightsAsGpxExporter/blob/main/screenshots/2025-06-01%2017_12_29-button-gpx-plus-track.jpg)
+- Firefox 142 + Tampermonkey on Android currently only works if you activate FF's desktop-website mode.
+My menu does not properly appear for the Komoot mobile website.
+Fix in progress ...

 ## Todos
 * ~~Have distance across the track of the highlights in the waypoint and CSV~~